jmazanec15/lucene-test/README.md

 ## Usage

-The system is architected with a single [docker-compose file](compose.yaml).
-It has 2 profiles: local and remote.
+The system is architected with around 2 docker-compose files: local and remote.
 In local mode, it will:
 1. Build a custom test OpenSearch docker image based on provided Github repo and test branch
 2. Run a single node cluster with the custom docker image and resource constraints.
 3. Run a lightweight separate OpenSearch metric cluster for OSB to output results to (this collects all metrics in addition to final report)